brianhill/deep-springs-observatory/index.md

 The SONY IMX571 sensor in the ASI2600MC Pro has a pixel pitch of 3.76 microns and an image area of 23.5x17.5mm.
 With an effective focal length of 2540mm\*0.63=1600mm the image scale is 1600\*2&pi;/360/60=0.465mm/&rsquo; or 7.76 microns/&rdquo; or 0.4847 &rdquo;/pixel.
 With a resolution of 6248x4176 pixels the image area is 50.5x33.7&rsquo;.

 Thanks to the very substantial value to the observatory of the OTA and the CMOS camera, there is budget to select additional equipment that will round out both the visual and imaging capabilities.

-## Power

-Field power for the telescope, its camera, and the computers that control them will be provided by two [Jackery Explorer 1000s](https://www.jackery.com/products/explorer-1000-portable-power-station) which will be kept charged by two [SolarSaga 100 panels](https://www.jackery.com/products/solarsaga-100w-solar-panel).
-Industrial grade PVC conduit for carrying data and power is routed underground between the dome and the control room.

 ## Program